- Retirement success is a matter of regular savings and time

 However, raising capital for a business can be challenging especially when you’re starting the business as a new one.
 If you don’t have enough starting capital, there are different funding options you can explore, such as loans, personal savings, etc.

-But you can also fund your new business with your retirement savings via a program known as ROBS.
+But you can also fund your new business with your retirement savings via a program known as Rollover Business Startups (ROBS).
 Here, you will learn about ROBS and how you can use it to fund your business.

 ROBS stands for Rollovers as Business Startups.
 It is an arrangement in the United States that allows new or existing business owners to fund their business from their retirement savings accounts.

 The retirement plan for this purpose must be an eligible account as defined by the IRS, such as 401(k) or IRA.
 The ROBS is a good way to invest money from your retirement plan into your business without incurring taxes or withdrawal penalties.